≡ Menu

 As a whole is one of the healthiest purebred breeds out there, they may still run the risk of developing some medical conditions such as:

-Have a heighten risk for developing any of these medical conditions?
-No, not particularly but like an dog, diseases and injuries can occur which is why we always recommend any new dog owner take a moment and see what it might cost them to purchase a pet insurance policy on their new loved one.
+Do Brussel Griffons have a heightened risk of developing these medical conditions?
+No, not mainly, but like a dog, diseases and injuries can occur, so we always recommend any new dog owner take a moment and see what it might cost them to purchase a pet insurance policy for their new loved one.

 This way…

-If anything should happen in the future, you won’t be on the hook for the full cost of his or her medical care.
-For more information about pet insurance policies, we would invite you to check out our Best Pet Insurance Companies article where we highlight some of the pros and cons of owning such an insurance policy.
+If anything should happen in the future, you won’t be on the hook for the total cost of their medical care.
+For more information about pet insurance policies, we invite you to check out our Best Pet Insurance Companies article, highlighting some pros and cons of owning such an insurance policy.